-- The taxpayer is represented for no fee, or for a nominal fee, as a pro bono service, and - The award is paid to the taxpayer's representative or to the representative's employer.
+- You are represented for no fee, or for a nominal fee, as a pro bono service, and - The award is paid to your representative or to your representative's employer.

 Jurisdiction for determination of employment status.

-The Tax Court can review IRS employment status determinations (for example, whether individuals hired by a taxpayer are in fact employees of that taxpayer or independent contractors).
-Tax Court review can take place only if, in connection with an audit of any person, there is an actual controversy involving a determination by the IRS as part of an examination that:
+The Tax Court can review IRS employment status determinations (for example, whether individuals hired by you are in fact your employees or independent contractors) and the amount of employment tax under such determinations.
+Tax Court review can take place only if, in connection with an audit of any person, there is an actual controversy involving a determination by the IRS as part of an examination that either:

-- 1) One or more individuals performing services for that person are employees of that person, or - That person is not entitled to relief under section 530(a) of the Revenue Act of 1978 (discussed later).
+- 1. One or more individuals performing services for that person are employees of that person, or - 2.
+That person is not entitled to relief under Section 530(a) of the Revenue Act of 1978 (discussed later).